 So that comprises the raw wooden panel on which an icon is painted.
 But before the painting could actually begin, a linen cloth was glued over the surface of the icon.
 This is the old equivalent of a modern painter’s canvas.
 The cloth glued onto the icon surface is called the PAVOLOKA (Паволока), but you may just call it the “canvas” if you wish to use English.
 Sometimes, on late icons, even paper was used for this purpose.

-So we now have the wooden icon panel with a canvas glued to its surface, but it is still not ready for painting.
-First, several layers of powdered chalk mixed with glue must be applied over the PAVOLOKA, and then be smoothed down to a mirror finish.
-This chalky surface is the LEVKAS (Левкас) layer, but we can use our ordinary Euro-American term for it (originally Italian), and just call it “gesso.”
+So we now have the wooden icon panel with a canvas or cloth glued to its surface, but it is still not ready for painting.
+First, a thin, white mixture of glue and chalk is brushed onto the surface.
+This is the POBELKA (побелка).
+Then begins the levkashenie (левкашение), the application of layer upon layer of a thick glue and chalk or alabaster (gypsum) mixture called LEVKAS (Левкас).
+This is smoothed down to a mirror finish.
+We can simply call this LEVKAS layer by our ordinary Euro-American term for it (originally Italian) — “gesso.”
 It is the ground on which the actual icon image is painted.
 Even though LEVKAS is the term used in Russia for the gesso, it is actually originally a Greek word, leukos, meaning simply “white,” and of course the gesso is white.
-It relates to a Greek island called Leukos (Levkos in later pronunciation), where a particularly fine kind of chalk was found and used in making the ground for painting.
+It relates to a Greek island called Leukos (Levkos/Lefkos in later pronunciation), where a particularly fine kind of chalk was found and used in making the ground for painting.
 When you see a damaged icon, you will see the white LEVKAS showing through where the paint is missing or where there is a crack and the paint has fallen away.

 So now you know the basic vocabulary one should have when talking about icon panels.
 In another posting, I hope to discuss the application of the paint to the surface.